wilmerkrisp/archidoc/README.md

 You can open the generated dot file in a vector editor.
 You can convert then the model into The Standard for exchange of architecture models from The Open Group

+Plugin uses all jars in runtimeClasspath configuration and also main source set build folder (there for the task depends on 'build' task) Scans both project and subprojects

 for using plugin in gradle

 1) configure plugin in build.gradle, select whrere to put file and your programm packages for analysis.